Facet Joint Syndrome

 What is Facet Joint Syndrome?

-Facet joint syndrome is a very common form of arthritis and when seen in older adults, it is usually caused by normal wear and tear and can be exacerbated by injury — such as whiplash.
+Facet joint syndrome is a prevalent form of arthritis, and when seen in older adults, results from normal wear and tear and can be exacerbated by injury — such as whiplash.
 Facet joint syndrome may affect younger people and is usually related to an injury or overuse.
 Millions of Americans suffer every day from this condition, but they find ways to cope and adjust their lifestyle for fear of surgery.
-When you visit the spine specialists at International Spine Institute, we can discuss a variety of treatment options that will put your mind at ease.
+When you visit the spine specialists at the International Spine Institute, we can discuss a variety of treatment options that will put your mind at ease.
 Don’t suffer longer than you have to.